 As "the nature of vetting cases with potential national security concerns is such that information illuminating eligibility can and does come from a variety of different sources at many different points in time," CARRP training "instructs that the determination of an applicant's eligibility is the culmination of a process that is only fairly regarded as complete immediately prior to adjudication."
 Quinn Decl. at ¶28.
 A training module covering eligibility assessments clearly communicates that the assessment is only a starting point designed to yield a preliminary determination.
-Id. at ¶29.
+Id. at $\P 29$ .
 "First, is an initial review to determine if the applicant is eligible for the benefit, which is known as the prima facie review.
 Second, there's a continuing assessment based on vetting results and collective case factors prior to the final decision."
 Id. at ¶29; Ex.
 19 at DEF-00431855.
 In fact, the training instructs adjudicators that this continuing eligibility assessment is an essential part of the adjudication process.
 Thus, "when training instruction covering the vetting process describes an applicant as 'eligible,' or 'otherwise eligible,' it is referring to this preliminary or prima facie eligibility determination, as no determination is final and complete until the time of decision."
 Quinn Decl. at ¶30.

 The training curriculum prepares adjudicators to be receptive to new leads at all times and to avoid forming any preconceptions concerning final eligibility-regardless of the status of the NS concern associated with the applicant.
 Quinn Decl. at ¶31; Ex.
-14 at DEF-00432012 ("make sure that you are open to new information arising prior to adjudication which could indicate that the individual is still an NS concern"); id. at DEF-00432022 ("If the NS concern was resolved, or if we're approving anyway even though it's unresolved, are we still on the lookout for NS information,?
-YES.").
+14 at DEF-00432012 iii.Classified Information May Impact Primary Grounds for Denial.

+; id. at DEF-00432022